gwilliford/Territory-Claim-Onset/README.md

-# Replication Data for "The Domestic Proximate Causes of Territorial Claims"
+# The Domestic Proximate Causes of Territorial Claims

-Contains replication code and data for Chapter 3 of my dissertation, "The Domestic Proximate Causes of Territorial Claims."
+R code and data for Chapter 3 of my dissertation: George W. Williford.
+2021.
+"The Domestic Proximate Causes of Territorial Claims."

 ## Project Description